TL;DR

 Banner Ads

 Banner ads aren't the most standout format.
 They might seem too ubiquitous and could blend into the page's background, but you shouldn't ignore them.
 While it would be a mistake to build your entire advertising campaign around banner ads exclusively, they should be a part of a diverse ad format mix or part of a page takeover/re-skin.
-The upside is that they're usually very cost-effective.
+The upside is that banner ads are usually very cost-effective.
 The downside is that they're not outstandingly noticeable.
 You're getting what you're paying for.

 Carousel Ads

-This format is highly versatile.
+This ad format is highly versatile.
 You can have up to 10 pieces of media (videos, images, or a mix of both), meaning that the amount of information you can communicate to the viewer is unmatched by other formats.

 Building a carousel ad takes time and attention.
 Remember that it's up to the user to scroll through the carousel.
 That means it's up to you to get the user to scroll through.
 This means that each slide of the carousel should serve a specific purpose.
 The user's attention should be captured by the early slides (and especially the first) to make them want to learn more.
 This can be a special offer, a cool new feature, or a strong catchphrase.

 As they progress through the carousel, the ad's information should become more in-depth.
 There's no point in capturing someone's attention by the 8th slide.
-If the first few don't hook them, they won't get through your carousel.
+If the first few slides don't hook them, they won't get through your carousel.
 By the time they finish going through the ad unit's images, you should want the user to know more than just general knowledge about whatever you were advertising to them and demonstrate a straightforward journey of where they should go and what they should do to learn more.

 Collection Ads